-The chassis top plate and the W-Iron assembly need to be solder together.
-There are 1mm diameter holes on both the top plate and W-Iron assembly to aid location.
+The chassis top plate and the axleguard assembly need to be solder together.
+Note that there is a correct way around for these.
+There is an asterisk on both the chassis top plate and axleguard assembly.
+These should coincide.
+There are 1mm diameter holes on both the top plate and axleguard assembly to aid location.
 Using short lengths of 1mm wire with the ends tapered slightly pin the two parts together.
 You may need to open out the holes slightly but make sure the wire is a tight fit.
 Solder the two parts together and then remove the locating pins.